 With transport routes cut off, displaced residents waited anxiously, unable to go and inspect the damage to their homes.

 Protection against the paralysing effect of future floods was a primary focus of Brisbane City Council’s AUD 100 million upgrade programme for the Brisbane ferry terminal network.

 The Commonwealth and Queensland Governments approved Natural Disaster Relief and Recovery Arrangements (NDRRA) funding for the ferry terminals replacement project as part of the city rebuild.

-Conscious always of our responsibility to design for future generations, we asked Arne Nilsen’s children Emily, age 11 and Paul, age 9, what they thought of the new ferry terminals.
+Always conscious of our responsibility to design for future generations, I asked my children Emily, 11, and Paul, 9, what they thought of the new ferry terminals.

 Paul: They will not break in a flood.

 Emily: They have really attractive colours and can survive floods.